thaddeuscleo/remote-execution-module/README.md

-# Ruman Execution Module
+# Remote Execution Module

-Ruman Execution Module is a lightweight psexec based executor with additional features.
+Remote Execution Module is a lightweight psexec based executor with additional features.
 This module can be also used as a cli tool for managing rooms, you can see the usage example below.

 ## Compilation